19kmunz/a3-persistence/README.md

   - Designing:
     1. Provide sufficient contrast between foreground and background: Turns out the default button color for pico.css does not provide enough contrast with its white text, along with captions being too light gray for white backgrounds!
 I have re-color schemed the page to the pink theme over the blue theme to provide 4.5+ contrast ratios to all elements and changed the figcaption text to the same grey as the rest of the text.
     2. Ensure that form elements include clearly associated labels: Previously, I did not have labels associated with the username and password field of the sign-in page.
 This has been fixed!
     3. Provide easily identifiable feedback: Previosuly, whenever an account creation query has an error, the user had no information on what went wrong.
 It would jsut look like the screen refreshed.
-Now, a paragraph at below the submission will notify the user of an error and the instructions to perhaps try agian later.
+Now, a paragraph will notify the user of an error and the instructions to perhaps try again later.
   - Developing:
     1. Associate a label with every form control: As mentioned, the login-in form previously did not have any labels, and now it does!
     2. Include alternative text for images: I added alternative text for every gallery image.
     3. Identify page language and language changes: I added lang="en" to the top of both the main page and the login page.
     4. Help users avoid and correct mistakes: Previously, on failed login, the user will simply be redirected to the login page.
 This is not clear to what the user did wrong, so they wont be able to correct it.
-I have not added tooltips with suggestions whenever login fails.
-ADDDDDDDDDDDDDDDDDDDDDD aria-invalid="true"
+I have added a loginFailed.html page which has error information in a pargraph and highlighted username and password fields.
     5. Reflect the reading order in the code order: I reorganized my code to have the logical structure of setup -> login -> get -> create -> delete